Rokasl/CS408_project/report/source/14_chapter_7.md

 ### Benchmark

-Benchmarking framework can be found in *final_implementation/Backend/benchmark* folder.
-Tests can be initiated in a terminal window by typing *./evalNewBackend.sh*, *./evalVole.sh* or *./evalFrankjnr.sh*.
+Benchmarking framework can be found in\
+*final_implementation/Backend/benchmark* folder.
+Benchmark tests can be initiated in a terminal window by typing *./evalNewBackend.sh*, *./evalVole.sh* or *./evalFrankjnr.sh*.
-Requirements for launching the benchmark tests are the same as for the final system, in addition the scripts must have permissions.
+Requirements for launching the benchmark tests are the same as for the final system, however the scripts must have valid permissions.

 This benchmark was solely focused on the performance of the systems.
 Two type of times were taken into account: compilation time and execution time.
 Compilation time is how fast given program is parsed and compiled; execution time is how fast virtual machine returns the final result.
 Vagrant (Virtual Box) environment was used for running the tests with two gigabytes of allocated memory.
-These environments are known to be considerably slower than real ones, therefore chosen systems might perform faster in real world, however in this case systems were only compared between each other.
+These environments are known to be considerably slower than real ones, therefore chosen systems might perform faster in the real world, however in this case systems were only compared between each other.
 The following systems were benchmarked:

 * Final system (developed by the author of this project);
 * Frankjnr original system;
 * Vole system.

-Single test included compilation and execution of a given program hundred times and each system were taken 5 times.
+Single test included compilation and execution of a given program hundred times and it was repeated five times for each system.
 The program, which was executed had same semantics for all systems.
-Below the program is shown which was used to benchmark Fraknjr original and new system.
+Below the program is shown which was used to benchmark Fraknjr and new back-end.

 ```haskell
 main : []List (List Num)